WhatsApp

 PILES TREATMENT SINGAPORE

 Haemorrhoids treatment vary depending on the type and severity of the piles.
-Piles or haemorrhoid surgery will only be needed in more advanced cases.
+Piles or haemorrhoid surgery will only be needed in more advanced cases; and your surgeon will be in the best position to determine the type of piles treatment you need.

 NON-SURGICAL TREATMENT